ryangball/nice-updater/README.md

 ### When a User is Logged In
 - Updates are downloaded, and if no restart is required the updates are installed immediately in the background.
-- If a restart *is* required the user will be alerted via yo.app.
+- If a restart *is* required the user will be alerted via 'Yo'.
 The user can choose to cancel the alert, or install the restart-required updates now and the Mac will restart afterward.
 - The default number of alerts before a forced install of the restart-required updates is 3, this can be changed for your environment.
 When using this default value a single user gets alerted 3 times (once every two hours) and has the option to install at any of those points, if they do not, two hours after the last alert the update will be applied and the Mac will restart.
 The user is will also receive a jamfHelper dialog when the updates are being applied letting them know their machine will restart soon.
 - The alert logic tracks which users are alerted, so it will only forcibly install those restart-required updates if the same user is alerted 3 times (when using the default value) **or** of course if a user is not logged in.